top of page

 1. The Balance Sheet in Construction Accounting

-In a single glance, a balance sheet shows how much money your building company has at any given time.
+A construction company's balance sheet provides a snapshot of the company's assets and financial obligations at any given time.
 It tells you what you own, what you owe, and how much your business is worth by showing you its assets, liabilities, and fair value.

-• Assets are things your business owns (e.g., cash, equipment, real estate, etc.).
+• Assets are things your business owns (e.g., cash, equipment, real estate, etc.), including fixed assets such as equipment and property that are used in operations and not easily converted into cash.

-• Liabilities are debts your business owes (e.g., loans, accounts payable, etc.).
+• Liabilities are financial obligations the company owes to others (e.g., loans, accounts payable, etc.).

 • Equity is the difference between what your company owns and owes, essentially representing the value of the business.